 Designate piles to sort your items into.
 A Throw-Away Pile for garbage, a Recycle Pile for plastics, paper and glass, a Sell Pile if you plan to have a garage sale within a few months, a Donate Pile for usable items that you don’t want to throw away or sell and a Keep Pile of items you will keep.

-Get yourself some big garbage bags or bins to sort your items in.
+Get yourself some bins to sort your items in.
 It helps you be so much more organized and makes the items easier to remove from your house.

 5. Ask Yourself These 3 Questions: